LTProgramming1718/My-Story/README.md

 # My-Story
-This is a repository for my story
+This is a repository for my story about my awesome day at Lane Tech